laravel/docs/dusk.md

 <a name="running-tests-on-gitlab-ci"></a>
 ### GitLab CI

-To run Dusk tests on [GitLab CI](https://about.gitlab.com/features/gitlab-ci-cd/), add the following to `.gitlab-ci.yml`.
+To run Dusk tests on [GitLab CI](https://about.gitlab.com/features/gitlab-ci-cd/), add the following to your `.gitlab-ci.yml` file:

 	stages:
   	  - test